Amrita-Basu/Paws/README.md

 Pets App
 ===================================

-This app displays a list of pets and their related data that the user inputs.
-Used in a Udacity course in the Android Basics Nanodegree by Google.
+An app for storing and tracking details of pets.
+Built as a part of an Android course designed by Google on Udacity.

 Pre-requisites
 --------------